JasperFx/marten/docs/guide/events/projections/view-projections.md

 # View Projections

-View projections are designed to handled multistream projections.
+View projections are designed to handle multistream projections.

 Having defined events and views as: